Conio/pybitcointools/README.md

 ### Disadvantages:

 * Not a full node, has no idea what blocks are
-* Relies on centralized service (blockchain.info) for blockchain operations, although operations do have backups (eligius, blockr.io)
+* Relies on centralized service (blockdozer.com) for blockchain operations
+* Must use tx signing method as described in test_bitcoincash.py

 ### TO DO: